learn-tdd-in/learntdd.in/react-native/index.md

 AssertionError: expected 'Hello world' to equal ''
 ```

-Now the field is successfully taking in the typed value; it just isn't clearing it out when Save is tapped.
+Now the field is successfully taking in the typed value; it just isn't clearing it out when Send is tapped.
 Let's fix that:

 ```diff
  export default class NewMessageForm extends Component {